xiawei999000/cTmLung/README.md

-Data-driven modification of clinical T category for lung cancer.
-The code and model will be available after the paper is published.
+AI-driven discovery of a simple and generalizable computer tomography imaging biomarker for improved clinical T staging in early-stage lung adenocarcinoma